 SLCT occur most often in young women 20 to 30 years old.
 But the tumor can occur at any age.

 The Sertoli cells are normally located in the male reproductive glands (the testes).
 They feed sperm cells.
 The Leydig cells, also located in the testes, release a male sex hormone.

 These cells are also found in a woman's ovaries, and in very rare cases lead to cancer.
-SLCT starts in the female ovaries.
+SLCT starts in the female ovaries, mostly in one ovary.
 The cancer cells release a male sex hormone.
 As a result, the woman may develop symptoms such as:

 - A deep voice

 - Enlarged clitoris

 Pain in the lower belly (pelvic area) is another symptom.
 It occurs due to the tumor pressing on nearby structures.

 Exams and Tests

 Early treatment results in a good outcome.
 Feminine characteristics usually return after surgery.
 But male characteristics resolve more slowly.

 For more advanced stage tumors, outlook is less positive.